BestGuide is reader supported and may earn affiliate commission. Learn More.

 Best for: Borrowers who want a technology-forward experience and value having a debt consolidation loan as an alternative path within the same company.

-Americor has held BBB accreditation since November 2015 and currently maintains an A+ rating.
-It guarantees no fees are charged unless it lowers your total enrolled debt, and also offers a debt consolidation loan through affiliate lender Credit9 for up to $45,000.
+Americor has held BBB accreditation since November 17, 2015 and currently maintains an A+ rating with a 4.71-star customer review average on the BBB profile, based on more than 4,700 reviews.
+The company guarantees no fees are charged unless it lowers your total enrolled debt, and also offers a debt consolidation loan through affiliate lender Credit9 for up to $45,000.
 The dual-path model (settlement or consolidation loan) distinguishes Americor from single-service settlement firms.
 Clients who qualify for the consolidation loan route can avoid the credit score damage that debt settlement requires.

 • Pros: Consolidation loan option available, fee guarantee tied to results, app-based case tracking, 4.7/5 Trustpilot